PARC-Robotics/documentation-2024/docs/getting-started-tutorials/getting-started-with-ros.md

 [Setting up your workspace](../setting-up-your-workspace) guide has already shown how to control the robot with keyboard using `teleoperation`

-But this guide will help you to move the robot by publishing commands to `/cmd_vel` topic programmically using Python, MATLAB and C++.
+But this guide will help you to move the robot by publishing commands to `/cmd_vel` topic programmically using Python and C++.
 In the competition, you would have to choose one of these languages/platforms to interact with ROS.

 To do this, create a file, `robot_publisher.py` inside `scripts` folder in your ROS package (for example `test_publisher`) and make it executable.

-=== "MATLAB"
-    ```shell
-    mkdir test_publisher/scripts
-    touch test_publisher/scripts/robot_publisher.m
-    ```
 === "Python"
     ```shell
     mkdir test_publisher/scripts